WildcatKSS/Ubuntu-24.04-LTS-CIS-Hardening-Toolkit/README.md

 ![Benchmark](https://img.shields.io/badge/CIS%20Benchmark-Ubuntu%2024.04%20v1.0.0-green)
 ![Backend](https://img.shields.io/badge/backend-Ubuntu%20Security%20Guide%20(USG)-orange)

-A thin Bash wrapper around **Ubuntu Security Guide (USG)** for hardening and auditing Ubuntu 24.04 LTS Server against the CIS Ubuntu Linux 24.04 LTS Benchmark v1.0.0.
+A Bash wrapper around **Ubuntu Security Guide (USG)** for hardening and auditing Ubuntu 24.04 LTS Server against the CIS Ubuntu Linux 24.04 LTS Benchmark v1.0.0.

 ⚠️ **Disclaimer:** Hardening makes deep changes to your system configuration.
 Only use this on fresh installations or in a test environment.
 Always take a snapshot before running.
 The author is not responsible for loss of access or functionality.